scarf-sh/docs/docs/api.md

 #### Package Events
 `GET https://scarf.sh/api/v1/packages/{package-id}/events/{filename}.csv?startDate={startDate}&endDate={endDate}`

 Download a CSV for events relating to the package with UUID `package-id` with events between `startDate` (inclusive) and `endDate` (exclusive).
-Dates are in `YYYY-MM-DD` format. `filename` is up to the ignored by the server and is just used for programs (such as browsers) that use the final path part as the name of a file to save.
+Dates are in `YYYY-MM-DD` format. `filename` is ignored by the server and is used for programs (such as browsers) that use the final path part as the name of a file to save.

 We currently only allow date ranges up to 31 days.